microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 ## Architecture Overview

 _Scenario 1: Search for a device model_ <br/>
-`FixIt` is an app for raising requests for mobile repairs. `FixIt` sends an adaptive card to the user which the user has to fill in order to provide details of the device which needs repair.
+`FixIt` is an app for raising requests for mobile repairs. `FixIt` sends an adaptive card to the user which the user fills in order to provide details of the device which needs repair.
 Here the device model field can be a dynamic type ahead (Input.ChoiceSet) which fetches the model names from the backend as the user types.

 ![img](assets/TypeAhead/TypeAheadSearch_intro_bot.png)